Lancashire woman jailed for masterminding assault

 As a result of the assault – which went on for around ten minutes – the victim suffered a fractured left cheek, which now requires a metal plate, a dislocated left elbow, a broken nose and several broken teeth.
 He was in Royal Blackburn Hospital for a week afterwards.

-An investigation was launched by police and Akhtar was arrested on July 24.
+An investigation was launched and Akhtar was arrested on July 24.

 The men who carried out the attack have never been located.